labgem/microscope-user-doc/docs/content/compgenomics/virulence.rst

 •	The core dataset from VFDB (setA), which is composed of genes associated with experimentally verified virulence factors (VFs) for 53 bacterial species
 •	The VirulenceFinder dataset which includes virulence genes for Listeria, Staphylococcus aureus, Escherichia coli/Shigella and Enterococcus
-•	A manually curated dataset of reference virulence genes for Escherichia coli (Coli ref).
+•	A manually curated dataset of reference virulence genes for Escherichia coli (Coli_Ref).

 The original virulence factors classification from VFDB has been hierarchically attributed to each gene as frequently as possible, in order to provide a functional interpretation of your results.
-New virulence factors have also been added to VirulenceFinder and Coli ref database to describe as best as possible the gene functions.
+New virulence factors have also been added to VirulenceFinder and Coli_Ref database to describe as best as possible the gene functions.

 |